openflighthpc/carbon-leaderboard/carbon-client/README.md

 The payload file (`carbon-log/payload-${UUID}.json`) is created by a device when it is unable to reach the leaderboard.
 This payload file can have 1 or more entries for the device.

 As the `send` command collects the load average over the last 15 minutes for "live" carbon data, this file can be used to build up many entries over time for a single device in order to get historical estimates of the actual impact of the device at whatever load it has been at.

+### Accepting Defaults

+By default the script will prompt confirmation of the various system specs with the user.
+To prevent this from happening in the future set the environment variable `ACCEPT_DEFAULTS` to `true`.

+_Note: Overrides to system specs only happen on a per-run basis so would need to be overridden each time the command is run_